vuestorefront/storefront-ui/packages/vue/docs/contributing/creating-new-component.md

 ## Running tests

-You should test your component importing it inside `packages/vue/src/Playground.vue`, then running `npm run serve`.
+You should test your component by importing it inside `packages/vue/src/Playground.vue`, then running `npm run serve`.

+Or do `yarn test:unit` to run all the unit tests.

 ## Export components